treg626-svg/Azure-RBAC-Lab/README.md

 • Auditors – visibility for compliance review

 Users were assigned to groups, and RBAC roles were applied at the Resource Group scope to enforce the principle of least privilege.
-•Adminis- Virtual Machine Contributors
+• Adminis- Virtual Machine Contributors
-Developers- Readers
+• Developers- Readers
-Auditors- Readers
+• Auditors- Readers

 ## Technologies Used